pydio/pydio-doc-admin-guide/5_securing_your_data/3_security_policies/1_security_policies.md

 ### [ED] Context-Based ACLs

-These policies are used to dynamically provide read/write access to workspaces or files and folders specifics.
+These policies are used to dynamically provide read/write access to workspaces or files and folders.
 They are meant to be used in the Roles/Users workspace access panel in replacement to manual "Read/Write" assignements.

-The following of this documentation is focused on Context-Based ACLs as they are a powerful way to provide dynamic access to workspaces or to filter the kind of files users are able to see when accessing a workspace.
+The rest of this documentation is focused on Context-Based ACLs, as they are a powerful way to provide dynamic access to workspaces or to filter any files that users are allowed to see or modify inside a workspace.

 ## [ED] Using context-based ACLS for workspaces accesses